facebookincubator/velox/velox/docs/functions/spark/string.rst

 .. spark:function:: to_pretty_string(x) -> varchar

-    Returns pretty string for all scalar type.
-Considering the time zone if config ``session_timezone`` is set.
+    Returns pretty string for ``x``.
+All scalar types are supported.
+    Adjusts the timestamp input to the given time zone if set through ``session_timezone`` config.

-    It has several differences with casting value to string:
+    The result is different from that of casting ``x`` as string in the following aspects.

-    - It prints null values as "NULL".
+    - It prints null input as "NULL" rather than producing null output.

     - It prints binary values using the hex format.